All Episodes

 Hey, we're Republicans.

-So uh and we'll have some twenty twelve talk here just a little bit, because a big debate tomorrow night, and I've I've got some uh hey, the the last time you and I spoke, Governor Perry was riding high.
+And I've got some, hey, the last time you and I spoke, Governor Perry was riding high.

 My governor, guy I've known for a decade and a half.

-Favorite, favorite, favorite guy, I'll answer that question for you here in a little bit too.
+I'll answer that question for you here in a little bit, too.

 But what the heck happened to Rick Perry?

-I've got a couple of uh theories on that.
+I've got a couple of theories on that.

-But I'm not gonna sit here in October of eleven and tell you that it's a definite ten point Republican win in twenty twelve.
+But I'm not going to sit here in October of 11 and tell you that it's a definite 10-point Republican win in 2012.

-But that having been said, uh right now, this president who did us the favor, did us the favor of telling us what he was going to do.
+But that having been said, right now, this president who did us the favor, did us the favor of telling us what he was going to do and then did it.

 I have to tell you, you can blister President Obama for a lot of things, but the usual politician thing of campaigning one way and governing another, that's the problem with this guy.